 Hen do presents and cards are becoming more popular, but I opt to buy the brides something extra special for their wedding present.
 If you do want to buy a present, think about what they really need, whether they will re-use it and try to keep it recyclable.
 Or, if they're having a honeymoon, some money may be a more welcome gift.

 Plan your alcohol

 Buy your alcohol in glass or tin (again, this ticks that classy box I was on about!) and avoid mixers in plastic bottles.
 Plastic is rubbish!

-Since being ZW I see things from a completely new perspective, this is the same with Hen parties.
-Before ZW I wouldn’t have thought twice about going to a Hen, I would have drank, ate and socialised without a second thought.
-Now things are different.
-I’m conscious of what we are throwing away and what is being wasted.
-Having throw away items at a celebration all about ensuring love seems like a strange juxtaposition to me.
+Since living a zero waste lifestyle I see things from a completely new perspective and this is the same with hen parties.
+Before I opted in for zero waste living, I wouldn’t have thought twice about going to a hen do.
+I would have drank, ate and socialised without a second thought.
+Now things are different: I’m conscious of what we're throwing away and what's being wasted.
+Having throwaway items at a celebration all about ensuring love seems like a strange juxtaposition to me.

-My top Hen Do tip is come prepared.
-Bring your own;
+My top hen do tip is to come prepared.
+Bring your own...

 - Coffee cup